marian-kamenistak/jira-lead-cycle-time-duration-extractor/README.md

 ## Connection

     Connection:
-        Domain: https://<subdomain>.atlassian.net/ Open Jira in your browser and see the subdomain name in the browser link.
+        Domain: https://<your jira domain>/ Open Jira in your browser and see the domain name in the browser link.
         Username: <email> Use an email you use to access Jira.
         Password: <Jira API token> is your Jira API Token.
 The token can be generated at https://id.atlassian.com/manage-profile/security/api-tokens